taey16/taey16.github.io/_posts/2022-10-24-[-Neural Rendering]-Neural-Geometry-and-Rendering-Challenge@ECCV2022.md

 </p>

 #### Our Apporach
 We employed a simple ensemble representation of an object with the NeRF and TensoRF.
 To prevent overfitting phenomena, we applied per-sample-entropy, L1-sparsity, and total-variation loss to our objectives.
-To train all of 88 models at once, we used the Multi-node Distributed Data Parallel Package of the PyTorch.
+To train all of 88 models at once, we used the Multi-node Distributed Data Parallel Package shipped in the PyTorch.

 <p align="center">
 <img src="https://raw.githubusercontent.com/taey16/taey16.github.io/main/assets/NGR_CO3D_ECCV2022/approach.png" class="inline"/>